moonlight0551/BASIC/README.md

 PRIMES.BAS - Calculates prime numbers to 1000.

-ROCK2.BAS - Tnis version is from a scanned version from 101 BASIC COMPUTER GAMES BY DEC and cleaned up by CHATGPT.
+ROCK2.BAS - This version is from a scanned version from 101 BASIC COMPUTER GAMES BY DEC and cleaned up by CHATGPT.
 It is an interactive game that simulates a lunar landing similar to that of the Apollo program.
 There is absolutely no chance involved.